 Subject Area Boards

-The content matter and organization of studies in particular study programmes are provided by Subject Area Boards (thereinafter “Boards”) which are guarantors for quality of particular study programmes.
-Their members are appointed by the Rector at the Dean’s proposal and at the proposal from particular training institutions involved, following discussion in the Scientific Board.
-The Subject Area Board elects its Chair and Vice-chair from among its members.
-The Chair summons and directs sessions of the Subject Area Board and acts on its behalf when negotiating with the respective faculty’s authorities and in sessions of the Coordination Board of Doctoral study programmes in biology and medicine (the Coordination Board of DSPB).
-The Vice-chair substitutes for the Chair in his/her absence in the full scope of authority.
-The scope of authority of the Subject Area Board ensues from the valid wording of the Act on Schools of Higher Education.
+The content matter and organization of studies in particular study programmes are provided by SBA which are guarantors for quality of particular study programmes.
+Their members are appointed by the rector at the dean’s proposal and at the proposal from particular training institutions involved, following discussion in the Scientific Board.
+The SBA elects its chairman and vice-chairman from among its members.
+The chairman summons and directs sessions of the SBA and acts on its behalf when negotiating with the respective faculty’s authorities and in sessions of the Coordination Board of Doctoral Study Programmes in Biology and Medicine (the Coordination Board of DSPB).
+The Vice-chairman substitutes for the chairman in his/her absence in the full scope of authority.
+The scope of authority of the SAB ensues from the valid wording of The Higher Educational Act No. 111/1998 Coll.

 - suggest the programme of lectures, courses and other forms of study in the given study programme

-- judge and approve the framework individual study plans (ISP) for students in doctoral study programmes
+- judge and approve the framework individual study plans (hereinafter referred to as "ISP") for students in doctoral study programmes

-- suggest that the Dean appoints the members of boards for State Doctoral Examinations
+- suggest that the dean appoints the members of boards for SDE

-- suggest that the Dean appoints the members of boards for Defences of Dissertation
+- suggest that the dean appoints the members of boards for Defences of the Dissertation

 - observe and evaluate the progress of studies in particular students and give suggestions concerning changes in the amount of bursaries

-Doctoral studies are provided in the full-time or part-time (combined) form.
 Students in doctoral study programmes are students of the respective faculties where the study programme is taken.
-Students in doctoral study programmes are members of the academic community; their rights and duties are regulated by the respective provisions of the Act on Schools of Higher Education, the Statute of Charles University, statutes of the faculties and other internal regulations.
+Students in doctoral study programmes are members of the academic community; their rights and duties are regulated by the respective provisions of the The Higher Educational Act, the Statute of Charles University, statutes of the faculties and other internal regulations.

-The student is guided by the Supervisor, who is appointed by the Dean of the faculty from among prominent specialists in the given field at the proposal by the Subject Area Board; the appointment is subject to the Supervisor’s written consent to perform this function and the consent of the principal of the training institution where the Supervisor’s workplace is.
+The student is guided by the supervisor, who is appointed by the dean of the faculty from among prominent specialists in the given field at the proposal by the SAB; the appointment is subject to the supervisor’s written consent to perform this function and the consent of the principal of the training institution where the supervisor’s workplace is.

-The Supervisor may suggest an Advisor to be appointed from among specialists in the given field, who thanks to his/her special expert knowledge or methodological and technical capacities is able to direct the Student within a particular factual or time section of the doctoral studies.
-The Advisor is appointed by the Dean of the Faculty at the suggestion by the Subject Area Board.
+The supervisor may suggest an advisor to be appointed from among specialists in the given field, who thanks to his/her special expert knowledge or methodological and technical capacities is able to direct the Student within a particular factual or time section of the doctoral studies.
+The advisor is appointed by the dean of the faculty at the suggestion by the SAB.

 IV.
 Principles of admission procedure

-The individual study plan is, following agreement with the student, designed by the Supervisor, who submits it to the Subject Area Board for approval in one month following the commencement of the studies.
-The individual study plan provides what courses of lectures are compulsory for the student, specifies the details and schedule of the studies, and possibly study stays at other institutions (including those abroad) and their programme, as well as the topic and direction of the dissertation.
+The ISP is, following agreement with the student, designed by the supervisor, who submits it to the SAB for approval.
+The ISP provides what courses of lectures are compulsory for the student, specifies the details and schedule of the studies, and possibly study stays at other institutions (including those abroad) and their programme, as well as the topic and direction of the dissertation.
 The student’s individual programme includes, as a rule, two parts: the studying part and the part focused on work on the dissertation.

 One of the student’s duties in a doctoral programme is mastering methodology of scientific work so that after completing the doctoral studies they will be capable of autonomous scientific research and publication of its results in internationally acknowledged periodicals.

 During the studies, the student has to pass at least two courses of lectures and examination in English.
-The Subject Area Board may impose some other study obligations upon them too.
+The SAB may impose some other study obligations upon them too.

-According to the Supervisor’s instructions, the Student must take an active part in scientific conferences, congresses and assemblies of scientific societies, and inform about his/her results in seminars.
-It is recommended that these assignments are incorporated in the individual’s study plan.
+According to the supervisor’s instructions, the student must take an active part in scientific conferences, congresses and assemblies of scientific societies, and inform about his/her results in seminars.
+It is recommended that these assignments are incorporated in the ISP.

 VII.
 Termination of the studies

 The studies are regularly finished by completion of the respective study programme.
 The date of completion of the studies is the day when the dissertation is successfully defended.
-Further, the studies may be terminated (see the Article 56 of the Act #111/1998) by:
+Further, the studies may be terminated (see the Article 56 of The Higher Educational Act No. 111/1998 Coll) by:

 - leaving the study